 - White Fish: Any white-flesh flaky fish works for the taco meat.
 Tilapia, Cod, or Haddock are all great options that are easy to find.
-Frozen fish is fine, just be sure to defrost fully and pat dry before adding the rub to the fillets.
+Freshly caught or defrosted frozen fish work equally well.

-- Dry Rub: The rub is key to the flavor in these tacos.
+- Seasonings: The rub is key to the flavor of these tacos.
 It is made with dry seasonings you probably have in your pantry and the zest of a lime.
 The lime zest adds such a bright note to the fish--you do not want to overlook that ingredient.

 - Tortillas: Use your favorite tortilla to serve these fish tacos.
-Corn tortillas are traditional, but any variety works.
+Corn tortillas are traditional, but any variety works, even homemade flour tortillas.

 How To Make Fish Tacos

-- While the fish is baking, combine the cabbage, onions, and cilantro with salt, lime juice, and olive oil.
+Step Three: Prepare the Slaw.
+Combine the cabbage, onions, and cilantro with salt, lime juice, and olive oil.
 Cover and refrigerate while the fish is baking.

-- Assemble the tacos by placing the fish on top of the toasted tortillas.
-Top with slaw and a dollop of chipotle sauce.
+Step Five: Assemble Fish Tacos.
+Assemble the tacos by placing the fish on top of warmed or toasted tortillas.
+Top with slaw and a dollop of chipotle sauce and serve immediately.

 More Favorite Taco Recipes